futel/media/partyline/partyline2024/operator/article.md

 # Operator Log

-260 operator calls resulted in 19 log entries by three operators in 2023.
+1,340 operator calls resulted in 19 log entries by three operators in 2023.
+A few boring ones are not included.

 - **2023-02-10 12:30** Caller said they were wondering what the next step was.
 I told them they could do whatever they wanted.
 - **2023-02-23 21:42** Caller asked where the concentration camp option went.
 I told them it was in the directory.
 Caller confirmed that the chair was still there, they were sitting in it.
 Caller told me a long story about hot cops rolling up on their child who was in the car while they were on the phone, and then asking what it was about.